amy-tabb/calico/README.md

 ## Visualization of reconstructed calibration patterns

-Reconstructed pattterns are written in the `reconstructed-patterns` directory.
+Reconstructed patterns are written in the `reconstructed-patterns` directory.

 RAE, reconstruction accuracy error, is computed assuming that the pattern has been transformed back to the world coordinate system.
 In the camera calibration literature, and in the conventions I used in creating CALICO, the world coordinate system is at (0,0,0) and the pattern's points are distributed on the X-Y plane.

-To assess the difference between the ideal world coordinate system (as defined by a pattern) and the computed transformation, there are 3D model files that again oe can load in their 3D model viewer of choice.   `world-ideal_patternNUMBER.ply` is the coordinate system as definated by the calibration pattern, which  `world-initial-patternNUMBER.ply` is the estimate produced by step 4 of CALICO.  `world-minimization1-patternNUMBER.ply` is the estimate produced by step 5 of CALICO.
+To assess the difference between the ideal world coordinate system (as defined by a pattern) and the computed transformation, there are 3D model files that again one can load in their 3D model viewer of choice.
+- `world-ideal_patternNUMBER.ply` is the coordinate system as defined by the calibration pattern, which
+- `world-initial-patternNUMBER.ply` is the estimate produced by step 4 of CALICO.
+- `world-minimization1-patternNUMBER.ply` is the estimate produced by step 5 of CALICO.
 Throughout, `NUMBER` is the pattern number.
 If the pattern transformation is not estimated, which does happen, the transformation will be the identity.

 (Here's a listing of files for the sim1 dataset.)